sonder74/sql-challenge/README.md

  3. [Outcomes and Lessons Learned](#outcomes-and-lessons-learned)

 ## Project Goals
-With this project, I returned to the subect of global climate, beginning with the exploration and analysis of a large set of weather data.
-Once that analysis was complete and a new set of data tables created, I had to design queries using a methodology new to me: <a href="https://www.sqlalchemy.org/">SQLAlchemy</a>.
+With this project, I was introduced to <a href="https://en.wikipedia.org/wiki/SQL">SQL</a>, a widely used language used for managing relational databases.
+SQL databases are often large and highly structured, and our classroom instruction focused on querying these datasets and producing tables from the results.
+This project focused on a set of employee data, and I was expected to design queries with specific outputs in mind.

 ## Tools and Solutions
-The first step in my data-gathering process was designing a connection to an <a href="https://www.sqlite.org/index.html">SQLite</a> database provided by the instructor.
-I used <a href="https://pandas.pydata.org/">Pandas</a> and <a href="https://matplotlib.org/">Matplotlib</a> to wrangle and visualize it contents, and then I created <a href="https://hackersandslackers.com/flask-routes/">Flask API routes</a> that returned <a href="https://www.json.org/json-en.html">JSON</a> lists when queried.
-I also completed the bonus assignments, using Matplotlib to visualize a series of statistical analyses of the temperature-related data.
+I began the assignment by creating an <a href="https://github.com/sonder74/sql-challenge/blob/master/sql-challenge%20ERD.png">entity relationship diagram (ERD)</a> that modeled the different parts of the dataset and the connections they shared.
+I then joined the source CSV files together using <a href="https://www.postgresql.org/">PostrgeSQL</a>, an open-source database system that allowed me to create SQL tables, perform queries, and save the results for viewing later.

 ## Outcomes and Lessons Learned
 I loved this project!
 It drew together nearly all of the disciplines that our class has covered to date, and it was our first opportunity to make our own findings available to the web via Flask.
 I hope to use these tools more in the future.
 You can check out my code <a href="https://github.com/sonder74/sqlalchemy-challenge/blob/master/sqlalchemy-challenge.ipynb">here</a> and my Flask app <a href="https://github.com/sonder74/sqlalchemy-challenge/blob/master/climate.py">here</a>.